shirishpatil85/aws-devops/lambda/README.md

 Demo1: Send an Email When an Object is Added to S3 through Lambda
 Demo2: Send a Notification through Lambda When a Message is Sent to SQS

-Lambda creation
+Lambda setup
- - create admin role
+ - Create admin role
- - Code
+ - Lambda Code
    - Event handler
      - SDK provisioning APIs
       - (aws.SES).sendEmail
       - (aws.SNS).publish

+Events to trigger lambda
 S3  -> Create Event -> Notification -> Send To Lambda
 SQS -> Create Trigger for Lambda Function